trsteve/CSCI2270_FinalProject_trsteve/README.md

 7. Open issues/bugs
  - bugs
    	- 4/26/2015 1:39AM "Add new road for a new recent city: it does not display as road has been added when I printed map.
 It displays that I added a flight connection but no cost
                        ;however, the program has the road cost as usual, but just not display as Road connection.
 I have been trying to find the bug and any issue.
 Debugging"
    	- 4/26/2015 1:57AM "Fixed the lastest bug of AddRoad, actually there is no bug in the Add-Road function but the bug in the displayMap function that I have to change the condition of displaying"
    	- 4/26/2015 2.05AM "Sometimes the BESTTRAVEL-function does not work for some path.
 It stucks in the loop.
 I have been trying to find the bug and fix it.
 Debugging"
+	- 4/26/2015 3.35AM "Update Delete functions but when I delete a city, the adjacent-road city also get change.
+Debugging"
  - issues
+   	- 4/26/2015 3.35AM "Working on Delete city from the map"

 ==== Copyright 2015 by Theerarun Tubnonghee ====